ADN-DevTech/EntitlementAPI_Inventor/README.md

 * Compile the project

-* Place the Autodesk.GetUserIdProject.Inventor.addin file in one of the folders that Inventor monitors for AddIn's, e.g. **"C:\ProgramData\Autodesk\ApplicationPlugins"**
+* Place the Autodesk.GetUserIdProject.Inventor.addin file in one of the folders that Inventor monitors for AddIn's, e.g. **"C:\ProgramData\Autodesk\ApplicationPlugins"**.
+More info on this in the [project readme.txt](EntitlementAPI_Inventor/GetUserIdProject/Readme.txt)

 * In that file modify the information surrounded by the &lt;Assembly&gt;&lt;/Assembly&gt; tags so that it has the correct location of the **GetUserIdProject.dll**